grenaud/dice/README.md

 	       chr1:518593-712340

 [freq ..]    : A set of tab-separated files containing derived allele frequencies from different panel populations.
-The user must specify which panel should be used as the contaminant panel and the anchor panel.
-If the user is planning to run the 3-pop method, she/he should also specify which is the admixing anchor panel.
+This file should be in mistar format (https://github.com/grenaud/mistar).

 For example: